The Business Guide To Asset Finance

 Only large companies use Asset Finance

 This is a popular misconception driven by the belief that lenders will only advance money to businesses that don't need it.
-Any business from a start-up through to SME's and large companies who's shares are traded on the stock exchange use funding to expand their business.
+Any business from a start-up through to SME's and large companies whose shares are traded on the stock exchange use funding to expand their business.
 The important issue to the lender is that the company they lend to has the ability to repay them.

 Asset Finance is for businesses that can't afford to pay upfront